Hannibal's crossing of the Alps: Ascent of the Alps

-Dodge states that this plain was 4–6 miles wide in most places, and was almost entirely stripped of defenders since they were all stationed at the Mt.
+Dodge states that this plain was 4–6 mi wide in most places, and was almost entirely stripped of defenders since they were all stationed at the Mt.
 Du Chat pass.
 Hannibal marched his army to modern Chambery and took their city easily, stripping it of all its horses, captives, beasts of burden and grain.
 In addition, there were enough supplies for three days' rations for the army.
 This must have been welcome considering that no small portion of their supplies had been lost when the pack animals had fallen over the precipice in the course of the previous action.
 He then ordered this town to be destroyed, in order to demonstrate to the Barbarians of this country what would happen if they opposed him in the same fashion as this tribe had.

 He encamped there to give his men time to rest after their exhausting work, and to collect further rations.
 Hannibal then addressed his army, and we are informed that they were made to appreciate the extent of the effort they were about to undergo and were raised to good spirits in spite of the difficult nature of their undertaking.

 The Carthaginians continued their march and at modern Albertville they encountered the Centrones, who brought gifts and cattle for the troops.
 In addition, they brought hostages in order to convince Hannibal of their commitment to his cause.
 Hannibal was concerned and suspicious of the Centrones, though he hid this from them, and the Centrones guided his army for two days.
 According to Dodge, they marched through the Little St Bernard Pass near the village of Séez, and as they did, the pass narrowed and the Centrones turned against the Carthaginians.
 Some military critics, notably Napoleon, challenge that this was actually the place where the ambush took place, but the valley through which the Carthaginians were marching was the only one that could sustain a population that was capable of attacking the Carthaginian army and simultaneously sustaining the Carthaginians on their march.